My trek to the 3rd highest peak of Maharashtra – Harishchandragarh.

 Let’s Go outdoors with a group of 10 enthusiasts set out to climb Harishchandragarh on 2nd December.
 We boarded our bus at Kalanagar, Bandra at 0900 hrs.
 It was a five-hour long journey and we spent it playing Mafia and interacting with the group members sharing stories of each other’s life expeditions.

 The journey kept getting interesting as we were able to spot some beautiful birds from the bus.
 We reached Pachnai (starting point) at 1530 hrs.
-Started trekking around 1630 hrs and ready to explore the tranquillity of the land.
+Started trekking around 1630 hrs and were ready to explore the tranquility of the land.
 Trekking through all the rocky patches and many steep climbs, here we reach the beautiful hill fort, Harishchandragarh.
 It was almost 1830 hrs and we were welcomed by the majestic view of the moon covered between the silver lining of the sky.
 We were all awed by the beauty of the place offered to us under the moonlit sky.

-Our home for the night was the stone caves.
+Our home for the night were the stone caves.
 By 2030 hrs, we headed for dinner and relished the authentic Maharashtrian food served by the locals.
 The cold winds at night got our teeth chatter.
 It called for a bonfire and it was all set.
 We enjoyed the bonfire, sharing stories of our earlier expeditions and it went so on and so forth and we called it a day.

 Day 2 – 3rd December 2017